Auto Transcript

 They love God and his word not too much, but too little.
 This is really important because if if you get if you live enough life and you take God’s word seriously, there are people who are going to come at you with this.
 You worship the Bible.

-you don’t worship God.
+You don’t worship God.
 And I think we have an answer for that.
 It’s like I God speaks to me personally.
 He transforms me by his word.
 It’s not it’s not a separate thing.
 Right?
 Now, that’s not to say that I think that challenges us in how we we treat the Bible.
-You know, one of my one of the great examples of teaching is Ezra in the Old Testament, Ezra 7:10.
+One of my one of the great examples of teaching is Ezra in the Old Testament, Ezra 7:10.
 And it says that Ezra set his heart to study the law of the Lord and to practice it and to teach his statutes and ordinances in Israel.
 What that tells us is that as we teach, we must must be examples of what we’re teaching.

 We must demonstrate that it has transformed and is transforming us.
 And if we don’t do that, we do not reflect God and his word well.
 And it shows that it hasn’t impacted as it should.
-Okay, I’ve got another one.
-Um, the Bible contains the word of God.

-It isn’t the word of God, but there there are some words of God in it.
-How do you know, right?
-You going to tell me which ones meet your approval?
-I don’t think God appreciates our judgment of his word.
-I think he appreciates the judgment of his word on us.
-That’s probably more appropriate.
 We’re going to get into that when we talk about the authority of God’s word and what that means.
-In Psalm 19, it says, “Therefore, I I deem all your precepts concerning everything to be right.
+In Psalm 19, it says, “Therefore, I deem all your precepts concerning everything to be right.
 I hate every false way.”
 Right?
 We want to shine the light of God’s word into every area of our lives, even those hard things.

 Right?
 We’re not, again, we are not on the cafeteria plan, right?
-We’re not picking and choosing what we believe will be right or beneficial. all your precepts concerning everything.
+We’re not picking and choosing what we believe will be right or beneficial.
+All your precepts concerning everything.
 And then in verse 160, the sum of your word is truth and every one of your righteous judgments is everlasting.

-So, it’s so interesting like when we talked about the attributes of God um in in Iron Man a couple years ago, I think we recognize we we tend to um like some attributes better than others, right?
+It’s interesting when we talked about the attributes of God in Iron Man a couple years ago, I think we recognize we tend to like some attributes better than others, right?
 Similar with God’s word.
-It’s natural, I think, in some ways to like some passages or some truths more than others, but it’s but if it’s all from God, it’s all perfect, right?
-We need to love We notice what it said at 2 Timothy 3:16 that God’s word is for our teaching, reproof, correction, training, and righteousness.
-Right?
-We like the teaching and training.
-We don’t like the correction and reproof as much.
-We need to love that just as much because it is an expression of God’s love for us.
+It’s natural, I think, in some ways to like some passages or some truths more than others, but if it’s all from God, it’s all perfect, right?

-A lot to think about there and I hope that that is helpful.
+A lot to think about there and I hope that is helpful.
 So we are not above the Bible in judgment.
 The Bible stands above us as God stands above us.
+I think as we established from Isaiah 55, his thoughts, his words, his ways are infinitely higher than ours.
+And we need to trust that.

-Well, as we wrap up, let me just give you just a few uh implications and application.
+Well, as we wrap up, let me just give you just a few implications and application.
 Again, I’ve challenged us a few times and I’ve asked,”What do you want to be true?
 What do you want to be true?”
 Jesus said in John 7:17 that if any man’s will is to do his will, God’s will, he will know if the teaching is from God or whether I speak on my own authority.
 Right?
 The willingness of the heart unlocks the truth.
 There’s no way around that.

 Where does your view of scripture fall short of its claims for itself?
 Right?

-This is something we have to continually come back to.
-Do I believe what God has said about his word?
-Do I really believe that?
-Right?
-Not just theoretically, but has my heart grasped it?
-Right?
-Um, what objections to the truth of scripture impact you the most and how should you address them?
 I think we might have a couple minutes to ask you guys to give some feedback on that.
 And then finally, I would say that a daily portion of Psalm 119, this has been revolutionary for me, will remind you of what God’s of what God’s word is, what it does, and what our posture should be toward it and toward God should be.
 How we treat the word of God is how we treat God.
-You know, I get a little bit impatient and maybe unkind when I ask someone how they’re doing in their daily devotional life and when they tell me, “I just don’t have time for it.”
-Wow.

 Really?
 Really?
 When we understand who God is and what his word is, this might sound legalistic to you.
 Put this front and center.
 Prioritize everything around it.
 Right?
-One thing God Jesus said to to to Mary is necessary to sit at the feet of Jesus and listen to him.
-We don’t we don’t find time for it.
+One thing Jesus said to Mary is necessary: to sit at the feet of Jesus and listen to him.
+We don’t find time for it.
 We make time for it because of who God is and what his word is.
-And I think, you know, as I started doing this a number of years ago, just taking just a portion of Psalm 119 um at the beginning of my uh devotions, it just it just shocked it kind of, oh, you know, uh as I like to say, it uh it uh it captured my attention um and inflamed my affections.

-Uh, you’ve got the biblical doctrine book.
-You got systematic theology by Grudom.
-You got evidence in mans of verdict. uh uh coming to gross with Genesis, the word of God in English, thy word is still truth in God and his word by some twe character.
-But you’ve got three of those books I think are in the booknook.
-Um the Bible doctrine book, the Genesis book, and the um Psalm 19 book uh are all in the booknook if you’d like to take advantage of those.
+Most of these are reference resources.
+You’ve got the biblical doctrine book, systematic theology by Grudem, evidence and verdicts, coming to grips with Genesis, the word of God in English, thy word is still truth, and God and his word by some twe character.
+But you’ve got three of those books I think are in the book nook.
+The Bible doctrine book, the Genesis book, and the Psalm 119 book are all in the book nook if you’d like to take advantage of those.

-Yeah.
-Yeah.
-Yeah.
-Um that’s a great one.
+Yeah, that’s a great one.

 Yeah.